 Piers Taylor is a renowned award winning architect, broadcaster and academic.

-His major BBC Two series, which he co-presents with Caroline Quentin 'The World's Most Extraordinary Homes' aired in early 2017.
+His major BBC Two series, which he co-presents with Caroline Quentin 'The World's Most Extraordinary Homes' aired for its second series in 2018.

 Piers has also co-presented three series of ‘The House that £100k Built’ on BBC Two which demonstrates to self-builders how to do more, with less.
 The opening episode drew close to 3 million viewers – a first for an architectural TV series.
 Piers also presents the hit spin-off series', Tricks of the Trade and The Final Fix also on BBC Two.